 You can get paid to do: online surveys, get paid to watch videos, earn money through cash back and even get paid to play games (I know, sounds crazy–but it’s legit).
-You’ll also be paid every time you open an email from one of their partners.
+You can even get paid for checking your email.

 How do I get paid with InboxDollars?